-The surprise, morning attack by Japan on US Navy ships in Pearl Harbor, Hawaii on December 7, 1941 was called by President Franklin Delano Roosevelt “a date which will live in infamy.”
-The attack sank four U.S. battleships and damaged four more.
-The attack also sank or damaged three cruisers, three destroyers, one minelayer, and destroyed 188 aircraft.
-2,402 Americans were killed and 1,282 wounded.
+Following the surprise Japanese attack on US Navy ships in Pearl Harbor, Hawaii-- President Franklin D. Roosevelt described December 7, 1941 as “a date which will live in infamy.”
+Four U.S. battleships were sunk during the morning attack, and four more were severely damaged.
+Three cruisers, three destroyers, one minelayer, and 188 aircraft were also damaged or destroyed.
+But most importantly-- 2,402 Americans were killed and 1,282 wounded.

 Although Japan had attacked and invaded its neighbors in Asia in the months leading up to Pearl Harbor-- President Roosevelt faced strong opposition to U.S. involvement in the war from isolationists at home.
 He had struggled to maintain U.S. neutrality while lending support to allies struggling against the Axis powers.
 The attack on Pearl Harbor aimed to cripple the U.S. Navy so that Japan’s expansion into Southeast Asia could go on unchecked.
 In retrospect, it had the effect of causing the Congress to finally declare war on Japan and join the Allies in World War II.

 Immediately following the attack, Japan’s allies (Germany and Italy) also declared war on the United States.
 And so for the next four years, the United States and its Allies battled in both Asia and Europe.
 The battles in the Pacific against the Japanese were some of the deadliest for American forces in history.
 And even after Germany and Italy had fallen, Japan refused to surrender until President Harry Truman authorized the atomic bombings of Hiroshima and Nagasaki in August 1945.